-Spring is here, and so are allergies.
+When spring arrives, so do allergies.
 In fact, the only things that “go around” this time of year are allergies and allergy-related problems.
 Here is a guide to understanding springtime allergic conditions, how to recognize them, how to treat them with over-the-counter medicines, how to prevent them, and when to seek the advice of your doctor.

 This is the most common manifestation of allergies.
 Typical symptoms include:

 - Itchy throat and post-nasal drip